Polish anti-religious campaign: Edward Gierek's decade in office (1970–1981)

-Cardinal Primate of Poland, Stefan Wyszyński, believed that Poland had a special role to play in human history and he supported Polish nationalism as a precursor to the liberation of Eastern Europe from Soviet role.
+Cardinal Primate of Poland Stefan Wyszyński believed that Poland had a special role to play in human history.
+He supported Polish nationalism as a precursor to liberating Eastern Europe from Soviet rule.
 Such ideas were popular among many Polish Catholics as well.
-Wyszyński was brought into sharp conflict with the Communist authorities on account of this (he also experienced some conflict with the Vatican).
-He was very popular in Polish society, and he was defiantly referred to as 'interrex' (when Poland was an electoral monarchy, during the period when one monarch had died and before another was elected, the supreme power in the country was held by the Roman Catholic primate who was called 'interrex', this title therefore meant that there was no other legitimate government in Poland at the moment except the primate).
-He was both a critic of the regime and a mediator between the regime and the rest of civil society.
-Wyszyński provided a significant obstacle to the Communists taking control of the church in Poland; he died in 1981 and was replaced by Cardinal Józef Glemp.
+Wyszyński entered into sharp conflict with the communist authorities because of this.
+He also experienced some conflict with the Vatican.
+Wyszyński was popular in Polish society, and he was defiantly referred to as 'interrex'.
+(Note: When Poland was an electoral monarchy, during the period after one monarch had died and before another was elected, the supreme power in the country was held by a Roman Catholic primate who was called 'interrex'.
+This title therefore implied that the primate was the only legitimate government in Poland at the time.)
+He was a critic of the regime, as well as a mediator between it and the rest of civil society.
+Wyszyński significantly impeded the communists from taking control of the Church in Poland; he died in 1981 and was replaced by Cardinal Józef Glemp.

-After Cardinal Wojtyła of Kraków became Pope John Paul II, his election was greeted in Poland with great enthusiasm.
-He visited Poland from June 2–10 in 1979.
-During his visit he bluntly challenged Communist ideology by declaring that Christianity was the route to true human freedom (as opposed to Marxism) and called people to non-conformance.
-Over thirteen million people went into the streets to greet him in his visit, in direct defiance to the Polish government.
-Dissidents in Poland and elsewhere in Eastern Europe took great notice to this fact.
-Radosław Sikorski in his memoir later said: "We realized for the first time that 'we' were more numerous than 'them'."
+When Cardinal Wojtyła of Kraków became Pope John Paul II, his election was greeted in Poland with great enthusiasm.
+He visited Poland from June 2 to 10, 1979.
+During his visit, he bluntly challenged communist ideology by declaring that Christianity was the route to true human freedom (as opposed to Marxism) and called on people to show nonconformity.
+More than thirteen million people took to the streets to greet him, in direct defiance of the Polish government.
+Dissidents in Poland and elsewhere in Eastern Europe closely followed this event.
+In his memoir, Radosław Sikorski later wrote: "We realized for the first time that 'we' were more numerous than 'them'."

-When visiting the satellite town of Mogiła (location of the Mogiła Abbey) in Kraków, the Pope said: "Christ never wants Man to be considered merely as a means of production ...
+When visiting the satellite town of Mogiła (where Mogiła Abbey is located) in Kraków, the pope said:

+Christ never wants Man to be considered merely as a means of production ...
 This should be remembered by the worker and the employer, by the work system as well as by the system of remuneration.
 It must be remembered by the State, the nation and the Church ...
 For the sake of humanity the Church would like to reach an understanding with every work system, asking only to be permitted to speak to the individual human being about Christ and to love him according to his human dignity ...
-In the spirit of fraternal solidarity and on the foundation of Christ's cross I, too, have shared in the building of the huge Polish works known as 'Nowa Huta' together with you, managers, engineers, miners, labourers, minister."
+In the spirit of fraternal solidarity and on the foundation of Christ's cross I, too, have shared in the building of the huge Polish works known as 'Nowa Huta' together with you, managers, engineers, miners, labourers, minister.